Bruneri-Canella case: Exile in Brazil

 Giulia Canella lived more uxorio (as man and wife) with Bruneri: that brought scandal to her and harmed her reputation.
 Her father, concerned about the damage to the family name, forced her to move to Brazil along with her sons and her alleged husband (as soon as he was released from jail).

-Some newspapers stated that Giulia Canella herself was now convinced that he was not her husband, but had to keep pretending otherwise to avoid a major scandal.
+Some newspapers stated that Canella herself was now convinced that he was not her husband, but had to keep pretending otherwise to avoid a major scandal.
 Slander and malicious allegations about the issue became common.

 The Brazilian government legally recognized the couple's sons and gave them the name Canella.
 The man registered as Julio Canella, and his title of "Professor" was legally validated.
 They moved to Rio de Janeiro, where the man occasionally worked on local newspapers, studied philosophy and gave some lectures.

-Bruneri/Canella wrote to Pope Pius XI about some of his philosophical thoughts.
-The Vatican secretary answered, addressing the letter to "Ill.mo signor dottor Giulio Canella".

-Bruneri/Canella died in Rio de Janeiro on 12 December 1941.
-Giulia Canella tried again to have the verdict overturned, until she died in 1977.
+Bruneri wrote to Pope Pius XI about some of his philosophical thoughts.
+The Vatican secretary answered, addressing the letter to the "Ill.mo signor dottor Giulio Canella" (English: "Most illustrious Mister Doctor Giulio Canella").
+He died in Rio de Janeiro on 12 December 1941.
+Canella tried again to have the verdict overturned, until she died in 1977.